-Glimpses of kindergarten life with Laura Flocker from September through May: An Oregon Full-Day Kindergarten Model...
+Glimpses of kindergarten life with retired teacher Laura Flocker from September through May: An Oregon Model of Excellence (last printed in 2020)

 This is what we know for sure:

 Provide explicit, systematic instruction in seeing and drawing like an artist.
 Introduce children to lines and rich vocabulary the first week of school with crayons and markers.
 Use multisensory ABC and Phonics Immersion, and teach develop high-frequency “heart words”., and teach children to draw.
 Connect children to the natural world outside the classroom.
 Give children songs, poems, and rhymes to memorize, perform, illustrate and read.
 The result?
 Happy engaged readers and writers who meet—or exceed—Common Core State Standards (CCSS).

 Provide explicit, systematic instruction in seeing and drawing like an artist.